Sarakaunciv/Domination-10/README.md

 Nations

-- Regulor (nothing here. no buff, no bias)
+1. Regulor (nothing here. no buff, no bias)

-- Ventus
+2. Ventus
    - All units replaced
-   - 2× power, unique ability
+   - - 2× power, unique ability
-   - Some new units and Nuke
+   - - Some new units and Nuke
    - 90% Buildings replaced
-   - buff buildings and national wonders
+   - - buff buildings and national wonders
    - Improvement "The Village"

 WARNING: if AI got these 2 nations they will have access to cheats

 Difficulty

-- God
+1. God
   - 1000× difficulty of Deity.
 AI start at Future Era

-- Free
+2.Free

  - Medieval Easy
    - 10× difficulty of Deity, AI start at Medieval Era